Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-We calibrate the model's parameters to $T$ such that perturbations appear on the moderate deviation scale, under which $\HCHG$ experiences a phase transition in the following sense.
+We calibrate the number of excessive hazard intervals, the intensity of their departures, and the initial number of subjects to $T$, such that individual perturbations appear on the moderate deviation scale as $T \to \infty$ \citep{RubinSethuraman1965,zeitouni1998large,kipnis2021logchisquared}.
+Such calibration gives rise to a parameter $r>0$ controlling the intensity of hazard departures and a parameter $\beta \in (0,1)$ controlling their rarity.
+In this situation, the asymptotic power of $\HCHG$ and other testing procedures experience a phase transition in the following sense.
 There exists a curve $\left\{\left(\beta, \rho(\beta)\right)\right\}_{\beta \in (0,1)}$ that divides the $(r,\beta)$-plane into two regions.
-For values $r > \rho(\beta)$, our HC-based test is asymptotically powerful in the sense that there exists a sequence of thresholds for a test based on $\HCHG$ under which the sum of Type I and Type II errors goes to zero.
-For values of $r < \rho(\beta)$ the sum of Type I and Type II errors goes to one under any sequence of thresholds for a test based on $\HCHG$.
+For values $r > \rho(\beta)$, the statistic $\HCHG$ is asymptotically powerful in the sense that there exists a sequence of thresholds for a test based on $\HCHG$ under which the sum of Type I and Type II errors goes to zero.
+For values of $r < \rho(\beta)$, the sum of Type I and Type II errors goes to one under any sequence of thresholds for a test based on $\HCHG$.
 The phase transition curve defined by $\rho(\beta)$ turns out to be equal to the phase transition curve of HC in the two-sample normal and Poisson means models under rare and weak perturbations described in \cite{DonohoKipnis2020}.
-We also discuss the asymptotic properties of additional testing procedures like a test based on Bonferroni's correction and the false discovery rate procedure.
+We also discuss the asymptotic properties of additional testing procedures like a test based on Bonferroni's correction (the $\minP$ test) and the false discovery rate controlling procedure.
 For comparison, our analysis implies that the log-rank test is asymptotically powerless in the entire range of severe rarity $\beta \in (1/2,1)$, whereas HCHG is asymptotically powerful in this range whenever $r > \rho(\beta)$; this situation is illustrated in Figure~\ref{fig:theoretical_PT}.
 In Section~\ref{sec:simulations}, we exemplify our theoretic derivations numerically by illustrating the Monte-Carlo simulated power of these tests over a grid of configurations of $\beta$ and $r$.
+The usefulness of our method is not limited to survival data obeying this model, as we demonstrate in Section~\ref{sec:sim_gene_expression} using actual survival data associated with gene expression.